sekondusg/groat/README.md

 Log
 ===

+### 2016.03.12
+ * Somfy hardware integration is testing correctly.
+Interface is using continuation passing style throughout.

 ### 2016.03.08
- * Developing algorithym to select the Somfy channel.
+ * Developing algorithm to select the Somfy channel.
 The trick is to get into a known state.
 Will probably count edges on the LED indicators which flash when changing channels.
  * Another idea is to simply power-cycle the Somfy remote to get back into a known state.
 Assuming the remote will startup quickly and be in a known state (channel 1) -- need to experiment with this to see if feasible. -- Would need to control power to the remote via a PMOS FET, this will have its own voltage drop through Rds_on and the Somfy operating current -- need to calculate this and be sure the Somfy Vdd requirements are met.
  * There are more than a few GPIO pins left on the Raspberry Pi.
  * The channel select button flashes the LED of the current channel at ~4 Hz on the first press.
 If pressed again within ~6 s, the channel advances to the next (1-5, then back to 1)